Lean on Pete

 These early scenes are Haigh in his element, finely sketching Charley’s erratic homelife with his irresponsible but loving deadbeat dad (former pants model Travis Fimmel, who's unrecognisable underneath a beer gut and lots of unkempt hair).
 In a handful of exchanges between father and son, the actors’ body language and gestures say as much as Haigh’s naturalistic dialogue.

 Charley finds a second father figure of sorts in Steve Buscemi’s cantankerous horse trainer Del (the character is aptly introduced screaming the line “you motherfucking cocksucking fuck”), but in truth the boy is more enamoured with Del’s overworked racehorse Lean on Pete, who’s a few bad races away from a Mexican slaughterhouse.
-Charlie clearly feels an affinity: he too is one or two moments of misfortune away from misery.
+Charley clearly feels an affinity: he too is one or two moments of misfortune away from misery.
 “There are only so many times you can fall down, right?” says Chloë Sevigny’s worldweary Bonnie, Del’s prefered jockey.
-Both Charlie and Pete are about to find this out the hard way when they take to the open-road on an ill-advised cross-country adventure.
+Both Charley and Pete are about to find this out the hard way when they take to the open-road on an ill-advised cross-country adventure.

 You might expect a road movie following a boy and his trusty horse to canter towards the sentimental, but Haigh resists at every turn.
 There’s nothing romantic about siphoning off petrol, running out on a bill at a diner or schlepping across rocky desert; Charley’s impromptu adventure is no Into the Wild-style journey of self-discovery.
 A better comparison is Kelly Reichardt's Wendy and Lucy, another animal-human buddy movie about emotional distress and economic desperation, where each dollar counts.